mjh-nyc/mjh-superproject/README.md

 ### Theme Management

+* To get the initial theme build, navigate to the theme dir `cd web/app/themes/mjh/`
+* Run `yarn`

-Please review documention in theme directory.
+Please review documention in theme directory for further notes.
 Files can be comitted directly to the root of this git project repository https://github.com/mjh-nyc/mjh-superproject/tree/master/web/app/themes/mjh

 ### Plugin Management